Understanding Executive Function: What It Is and Why It Matters

 The Daily Aiming Ritual: Putting Prioritization into Practice

-In my previous posts (linked above), I introduced the concept of executive function, explored why it is best to separate planning from execution with the "Zoom Out, Zoom In Dance," discussed how to break down complex projects with "Task Analysis," explored different useful prioritization frameworks, and shared the Daily Aiming Ritual.
+In my previous posts, I introduced the concept of executive function, explored why it is best to separate planning from execution with the "Zoom Out, Zoom In Dance," discussed how to break down complex projects with "Task Analysis," explored different useful prioritization frameworks, and shared the Daily Aiming Ritual.
 Today, I want to focus on a fundamental infrastructure question: where do you actually store all these tasks, projects, and priorities?

-This post explores two essential components of any productivity system: Backlogs (which are containers for projects and not-yet-executed tasks) and Daily Todo Lists (which are temporary artifacts you create to focus and structure your task execution on a given day).
-Implementing Backlogs and Daily Todo Lists, and doing so in a way that works with rather than against your brain, will transform how you manage your workday.
+This post explores two essential components of any productivity system: Backlogs (which are containers for projects and not-yet-executed tasks) and Daily Todo lists (which are temporary artifacts you create to focus and structure your task execution on a given day).
+Implementing Backlogs and Daily Todo lists, and doing so in a way that works with rather than against your brain, will transform how you manage your workday.

 The Two-Level System: Planning vs. Execution